skybet/skybet.github.io/_posts/2021-04-16-if-you-can-describe-it.md

 solid baseline to expand upon).

 The decision was made.
 A couple of coding sessions, and a handful of testing sessions later, the solution was proven and production-ready.
 A Chef-controlled
-Bash script would be installed on the mysql servers, which takes the backup file paths as parameters and performs the backup restore steps.
+Bash script would be installed on the MySQL servers, which takes the backup file paths as parameters and performs the backup restore steps.
 The brunt of the necessary work was in truth quite uninteresting - the sequence of steps were already there, in the manual runbook, simply awaiting to be translated into Bash.
 I made sure the script fails safely as much as possible, and tested the different failure states on one of the test clusters.
 I endeavoured to make the script as verbose as possible, and included a confirmation step as an extra safety measure.
 But I would like to focus attention on two aspects that I found surprisingly